 - Lamorna Blend

 Lamorna is still in development, but until we have enough of it we won’t be releasing it into the wild.
 What we do know is that, because it comes from a slightly different type of net, it combines multiple refractive indices giving the finished 3D printed body a dual-tone effect rather than presenting a simple single colour.

 We have tried to reduce the amount of non-recyclable material we ship along with your filament, but there is a balance between waste in packaging and waste of material due to damage in transit.
 We hope to have found that balance but we are open to suggestions as our product line evolves.

-All our filaments are distributed using the MasterSpool concept to help reduce the amount of single use plastic in circulation and reduce emissions associated with shipping.
+All our filaments are available using the MasterSpool refill concept to help reduce the amount of single use plastic in circulation and reduce emissions associated with shipping.
 It saves you cost in postage too.

 Longships – Recycled Nylon FilamentFilament Longships is our blend of 100% recycled Cornish Nylon for applications where impact resistance and stiffness are needed.
 It is more suited to componentry where it's stiffness, temperature resistance and mechanical strength are assets.
 Colour can be variable.
 We blend this product for strength not visual appeal.

 Porthcurno – 50g SampleFilament This sample of filament is made from our Porthcurno blend of 100% recycled Cornish Nylon 6.
 50g is unlikely to be enough to dial-in a desktop 3D printer to optimum settings but it will give you the chance to test the strength and quality of the material.
 Only one of these sample products can be made per order.£5.00 inc. VAT